mongodb/specifications/source/sessions/driver-sessions.rst

 ClientSession
 =============

-``ClientSession`` instances are not thread safe.
-They can only be used by one thread at a time.
+``ClientSession`` instances are not thread safe or fork safe.
+They can only be used by one thread or process at a time.

-Drivers MUST document the thread-safety limitations of sessions.
-Drivers MUST NOT attempt to detect simultaneous use by multiple threads (see Q&A for the rationale).
+Drivers MUST document the thread-safety and fork-safety limitations of sessions.
+Drivers MUST NOT attempt to detect simultaneous use by multiple threads or processes (see Q&A for the rationale).

 ClientSession interface summary